God's Plan (song): Background and composition

 The song, originally titled "Grace of God", was chosen from a series of beats sent to Drake in September.
 Drake apparently called up Cardo and said "We got one" before the production of the record itself began fully.
+Following the release of his fourth studio album Views (2016) and his playlist More Life (2017), Drake did not release any music for eight months until the EP Scary Hours on January 19, 2018, following multiple leaks, like for "Pistols".
+"God's Plan", was first teased on January 1, 2018, at a New York New Year's Eve Party, and originally featured American rapper Trippie Redd.
+Redd had been talking about the collaboration since October 2017.

 "God's Plan" was written by Aubrey Graham, Ronald LaTour, Daveon Jackson, Matthew Samuels, and Noah Shebib and produced by Cardo, Yung Exclusive, and Boi-1da.
 The original instrumental for "God's Plan" was sent to Drake in September 2017 by Cardo.
 Cardo created the instrumental with FL Studio and some VSTs.
 Boi-1da's addition to the song came when Drake gave him "God's Plan" half finished.
 Drake requested the song to have a more "bouncy vibe" and Boi-1da added more drums to the production.
-Musically the song has been described as a pop, pop-rap and trap song composed in common time (4/4 time) with a length of three minutes eighteen seconds and written in the key of E-sharp minor with a tempo of 154.4 (or 77.2) beats per minute and a common chord progression of Am7–Bm7.
+Musically the song has been described as a pop, pop-rap and trap song composed in common time (4/4 time) with a length of three minutes eighteen seconds and written in the key of E minor with a tempo of 154 (or 77) beats per minute and a common chord progression of Am7–Bm7.

-Following the release of his fourth studio album Views (2016) and his playlist More Life (2017), Drake did not release any music for eight months until the EP Scary Hours on January 19, 2018, following multiple leaks, like for "Pistols".
-"God's Plan", was first teased on January 1, 2018, at a New York New Year's Eve Party, and originally featured American rapper Trippie Redd.
-Redd had been talking about the collaboration since October 2017.

 Release

 "God's Plan" was released alongside "Diplomatic Immunity" as a part of the Scary Hours EP and made available for digital download and streaming on January 19, 2018, by Young Money Entertainment and Cash Money Records.
 It then also became the lead single for his fifth studio album, Scorpion (2018).
 The song launched with the largest on-demand streaming count in history, breaking Apple's first-day streaming record upon release with 14 million streams and breaking Spotify's single-day streaming record with 4.3 million plays in twenty four hours.
 The song was streamed 82.4 million times in its first week.

-Upon release of the music video, where Drake gave away nearly $1 million worth of gifts, a meme began circulating on Twitter praising daily, random acts of kindness.